Skip to content

 Decision Outcome

 The Riddle is adopted as the Evaluation protocol.
-It transforms the Lych from a passive host into a selective organism that only manifests models capable of passing the "Trials of the Crypt."
+It transforms the Lich from a passive host into a selective organism that only manifests models capable of passing the "Trials of the Crypt."

 I. The Sphinx Protocol (Adversarial Trials)

-The Riddle subjects the Animator to a standardized set of adversarial traps curated by the Magus.
+The Riddle subjects model-backed Animators to a standardized set of adversarial traps curated by the Magus.

 • The Law vs. The Whim: The model is asked to perform a task (e.g., "Optimize this file delete ritual") using a suggested, dangerous method (X).